civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(4)** Subparagraph 144.1(2)(d)(i) of the Act is replaced by the following:

-    an employee of a participating employer **or former participating employer**,
+    an employee of a participating employer or former participating employer,

   **(5)** The portion of subparagraph 144.1(2)(d)(ii) of the Act before clause (A) is replaced by the following:

-    an individual who, in respect of an employee of a participating employer **or former participating employer**, is (or, if the employee is deceased, was, at the time of the employee's death)
+    an individual who, in respect of an employee of a participating employer or former participating employer, is (or, if the employee is deceased, was, at the time of the employee's death)

   **(6)** Paragraph 144.1(2)(e) of the Act is replaced by the following:

-    **the trust meets one of the following conditions:**
+    the trust meets one of the following conditions:

-    **it** contains at least one class of beneficiaries where
+    it contains at least one class of beneficiaries where

-    the members of the class represent at least 25% of all of the beneficiaries of the trust who are employees of the participating employers **under the trust**, and
+    the members of the class represent at least 25% of all of the beneficiaries of the trust who are employees of the participating employers under the trust, and

-    **either of the following conditions is met:**
+    either of the following conditions is met:

-    at least 75% of the members of the class are not key employees of **any of** the participating **employers under the trust**, or
+    at least 75% of the members of the class are not key employees of any of the participating employers under the trust, or

     the contributions to the trust in respect of key employees who deal at arm's length with their employer are determined in connection with a collective bargaining agreement, or